christophihl/startupengineer/content/_repos/dat_sci_2/01_intro_r.md

   <div id="clear"></div>
 </div>

+3. Check for git: You should already have git on your device, but let’s check for it anyway.

+* Open RStudio
+* In the Terminal, run the following command: `which git`
+* If after running that you get something that looks like a file path to git on your computer, then you have git installed.
+For example, that might return something like this (or it could differ a bit): /usr/local/bin/git.
+If you instead get no response at all, you should download & install git from here: git-scm.com/downloads

-3. Accept the assignment on GitHub Classroom, create a website using R Markdown and host it on Github pages, then submit the link and your personal password to your website for the assignments.
-You will create the website using this template <a href="https://tuhhstartupengineers.github.io/lab_journal_website/" target="_blank"><b>LabJournalTemplate</b></a>.
+4. Accept the assignment on GitHub Classroom, create a website using Quarto and host it on Github pages, then submit the link and your personal password to your website for the assignments.
+You will create the website using this template <a href="https://tuhhstartupengineers.github.io/quarto_journal_template/" target="_blank"><b>Journal Data Science</b></a>.
+You can open it using the password: *test*.

 <!-- INFOBOX -->
 <div id="header">Infobox</div>